Withdraw from the Semester

 How to Return

 If you defer your admission for between one and three semesters, you will remain in admitted student status until classes begin for the designated semester.
-If you were refunded your confirmation deposit or had your confirmation deposit credited toward the withdrawal fee, you must repay the confirmation deposit upon returning to the university.
+If you were refunded your confirmation deposit, you must repay the confirmation deposit upon returning to the university.

 As mentioned above, students who cancel their application or withdraw before the third Wednesday of classes must reapply through the Office of Admissions to return to CU Boulder.